pochlax/fake-news-detection/README.md

 python main.py -d data/ -o results/
 ```

-## Overview for the Fake News Detection Project
+# Overview for the Fake News Detection Project

-This project is a simple implementation of a quiz generation system using a language model.
-The system takes an input text and generates a quiz based on the text.
-The quiz is then compared to an expected output to evaluate the performance of the system.
+In today's digital age, misinformation spreads rapidly, eroding trust and shaping public opinion.
+By combating false information, we help individuals and organizations make informed decisions and promote a healthier, truth-driven online ecosystem.
+Our application identifies fake news articles using AI-driven analysis, empowering users to discern fact from fiction.

-## 1. Input Data Used
+## 1. Input Data

 The input data is a text file containing the news article that is being verified by the Fake News Detection System.
-The text is a news article .
+The text is a news article.

 ## 2. Output Data